Gion District Walking Tour, Kyoto

 1) Minamiza Kabuki Theater

-Nestled in the southeast end of Shijo-dori street, just behind a popular noodle shop half a block away from Gion Shijo Station, is the magnificent Minamiza theater.
-Despite the variety of theatrical shows put on here today, including the newest forms of live entertainment, Minamiza is famous primarily for kabuki.
-This colorful dramatic genre of storytelling, in which both male and female parts are played by male actors, was born and has been flourished in Kyoto since the early 17th century.
+Tucked away in the southeast end of Shijo-dori street, just behind a popular noodle shop, lies the grand Minamiza theater.
+While it hosts a variety of theatrical performances, including the newest forms of live entertainment, it's kabuki that steals the spotlight.
+This colorful dramatic genre of storytelling, where male actors tackle both male and female roles, has been Kyoto's pride since the early 17th century.

-Back in the day, there were in total seven kabuki theaters in the city.
-Over the centuries, six of them have disappeared, while Minamiza has stood the test of time.
-Although the theater itself has been around since the early Edo Period (1596-1615), the current building with ornate facade and dramatically gabled roof, dates back only to 1929.
-In the 1600s, kabuki dances (kabuki odori) attracted great audiences which turned the dry bed of the Kamo River into a bustling “theater town” filled with excitement.
-400 years on, in 1996, the Minamiza Theater was designated a Registered Tangible Cultural Property, and shortly after was even registered as a Structure of Historical Design in Kyoto.
-In 2018, the theater underwent extensive renovation.
+Once, there were in total seven kabuki theaters in the city.
+Now, only Minamiza remains, a survivor of time's relentless march.
+Though its roots trace back to the early Edo Period (1596-1615), the current building with an ornate facade and dramatically gabled roof dates back only to 1929.
+Back in the 1600s, kabuki dances drew throngs, transforming the dry bed of the Kamo River into a lively "theater town".
+400 years on, in 1996, the Minamiza earned the title of Registered Tangible Cultural Property, and shortly after was also registered as a Structure of Historical Design in Kyoto.
+In 2018, the structure underwent extensive renovation.

 Tip: